Toronto (City) v Ontario (Attorney General): Ontario Superior Court of Justice

-The city of Toronto and several candidates in the municipal election challenged the statute before the Ontario Superior Court of Justice.
-They won at first instance: the court held on September 9, 2018, that the Better Local Government Act violated section 2(b) of the Charter.
+The City of Toronto, along with several candidates in the municipal election, filed a challenge against the constitutionality of the provisions of Better Local Government Act before the Ontario Superior Court of Justice.
+On September 9, 2018, Justice Edward P. Belobaba delivered a decision in which the court determined that the provisions of the Better Local Government Act, which reduced the number of wards from 47 to 25, were in violation of section 2(b) of the Charter.

-Justice Edward P. Belobaba held that the statute was unconstitutional because (1) it came into force during the election, thereby violating the rights of candidates under s 2(b); and (2) by increasing the size of wards, it violated the electors right to effective representation.
-Effective representation is a concept defined by the Supreme Court of Canada in relation to section 3 of the Charter: it holds that electors are not constitutionally entitled to "equality of voting power", but rather to have "legislative assemblies effectively represent the diversity of our social mosaic".
+In his ruling, Justice Belobaba held that the statute's provisions which came into force during the election, infringed on the section 2(b) rights of candidates; and secondly by increasing the size of wards, the provisions infringed on electors right to effective representation.
+The concept of effective representation, as defined by the Supreme Court of Canada in relation to section 3 of the Charter, that electors are not constitutionally entitled to "equality of voting power", but rather to have "legislative assemblies effectively represent the diversity of our social mosaic".

-Justice Belobaba's decision was appealed and stayed by the Court of Appeal pending disposition of the appeal.
-After his ruling, the Ford government initially stated that it would invoke the notwithstanding clause and re-pass legislation reducing the size of council; following the stay, however, this step proved unnecessary.
+Following Belobaba's ruling, the Ford government initially indicated its intention to reintroduce the legislation and invoke the notwithstanding clause to reduce the size of the council.
+However, the Government of Ontario chose to appeal Belobaba's ruling, and on September 19, the Court of Appeal for Ontario granted a stay of proceedings pending the resolution of the appeal.
+Since the stay ruling was successful, the Ontario government did not need to utilize the notwithstanding clause.